justinrgarrard/scriter/dev_log.md

 Django may not have been the best fit for a front-end framework.
 I had hoped to use one table per job title in web server, but there doesn't seem to be an easy way to implement that.

+#### NLTK, CountVectorizer, TfidfVectorizer, and TfidfTransformer

+Having had some prior experience with NLTK, I wanted to try sklearn's tooling for a common NLP task.
+I like the way their framework is organized.
+All the components have consistent function names, and the documentation is top notch.

+That being said, I was a little disappointed that there was no easy way to pull term frequencies or document frequencies from the vectorizer tools.
+I wound up implementing that functionality by scratch.
+Doing so gave me the urge to do IDF and TFIDF from the ground-up.
+Not necessarily the most efficient use of time, but it felt good to do the basics by hand.
+I'm sure there are also some losses in runtime speed.